ncatlab/nlab-content/pages/7/9/3/4/4397/content.md

 ## Definitions

 So far, we only discuss [[bornological topological vector spaces]].
+See [[bornological set]] for the general notion of bornological space.

 However, we can tell that bornological spaces and certain [[morphisms]] between them form a [[category]] $Born$.